mdpoleto/tupa/README.md

 ```

 --------------------------
-## Citing Raijin
+## Citing TUPÃ

-If you use **Raijin** in a scientific publication, we would appreciate citations to the following paper:
+If you use **TUPÃ** in a scientific publication, we would appreciate citations to the following paper:

 Marcelo D. Polêto, Justin A. Lemkul. _RAIJIN: Electric field analysis for molecular simulations_, 2022.

 Bibtex entry:
 ```
-@article{raijin2022,
+@article{TUPÃ2022,
     author = {Pol\^{e}to, M D and Lemkul, J A}, title = "{RAIJIN : Electric field analysis for molecular simulations}", journal = {},